pharringtonp19/ltp/README.md

 - [In](http://learnyouanagda.liamoc.net/pages/introduction.html#fnref1) Agda, the distinction between types and values does not exist.
 Instead, the language you use to manipulate type terms is exactly the same language that you use to manipulate values.

 ### Haskell

+##### Actions
+  - [Actions](https://www.haskell.org/tutorial/io.html) are defined rather than invoked within the expression language of Haskell.
+Evaluating the definition of an action doesn't actually cause the action to happen.
+Rather, the invocation of actions takes place outside of the expression evaluation we have considered up to this point.
+  - [Produce](https://book.realworldhaskell.org/read/io.html#ftn.id610368) an effect when performed, but not when evaluated.
+That is, they only produce an effect when called by something else in an I/O context

 - [Bartoz](https://www.schoolofhaskell.com/school/starting-with-haskell/basics-of-haskell/function-application)
 - [Exceptions](https://markkarpov.com/tutorial/exceptions.html#the-motivation-for-exceptions)
 - Continuations